MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 ## 3. Add the App Center SDK to your project

+### 3a Install the Extension Editor

 The App Center SDK is integrated by importing Unity Packages into your project.

-### 3.1 Download the package(s)
+To do so, first install the [App Center Unity Editor Extensions](https://github.com/Microsoft/AppCenter-SDK-Unity-Extension) plugin.
+Open the Editor Extensions via the Unity menu: Window > App Center > Editor Extensions and select "Install App Center SDK".

+### 3.1b Install Individual Packages

-The App Center Unity packages are downloaded from the [App Center Unity SDK GitHub page](https://github.com/Microsoft/AppCenter-SDK-Unity/releases).
+As an alternative, each of the individual Unity packages can be downloaded and imported.
+They are found on the [App Center Unity SDK GitHub page](https://github.com/Microsoft/AppCenter-SDK-Unity/releases).
 Download the latest release of the package(s) that you want to use.
 Its name should be in the format **AppCenter{Analytics/Crashes/Distribute}-v{version}.unitypackage**.

-### 3.2 Import the package
+### 3.2b Import the package

 Open your Unity project, then double-click the package you just downloaded.
 A pop-up window should appear in your Unity project containing a list of files.
 Select **Import**, and the SDK will be added to your project.
 Do this for each package you downloaded and plan to use in your project.